 Not only is it a delicious cookie for everyone, it is safe to eat for vegans, vegetarians and those who follow a gluten free diet.
-And these are dairy free brownie cookie, using no butter or milk.
+And this is a dairy free brownie cookie, using no butter or milk.

-- unsweetened cocoa - I used dutch processed cocoa here but regular cocoa also works; it will just make the cookies lighter in color.
+unsweetened cocoa powder - I used dutch processed cocoa here but regular cocoa also works; it will just make the cookies lighter in color.

-- flour - Use either all purpose or a gluten-free baking flour
+flour - Use either all purpose flour or a gluten-free baking flour

-- chocolate bar - Use a quality brand with at least 70% cacao.
+chocolate bar - Melted.
+Use a quality brand with at least 70% cacao.

 Step by Step Instructions

 For more detail, visit the complete recipe at the bottom of this post, but here are general steps.

 1. Preheat oven to 350 F, and line a quarter cookie sheet with parchment paper.